Hyper-casual games are a major development in the fast-paced mobile industry. We take a look at the publishers who are shaping its future.

 More than anything else, hyper-casual success depends on a powerful marketing funnel, and that happens to be something we know a thing or two about.

-Download the free Tenjin whitepaper – 26 Tips For Building The Perfect Mobile App Marketing Funnel to learn more!
+Download the free Tenjin whitepaper – Hyper-Casual Games CPI Benchmark Report to learn more!